-Product managers come in all forms and flavours.
+Product managers come in all forms and flavors.
 Product management, as a subject, is too vast and generic to fit a single description.
-Not only this; different types of product managers can also be divided into different groups based on their skills and specialisations – the type of product they work on (B2B vs B2C, early, mature), or even at a higher level (whether they are builders, tuners, and innovators).
+Not only this; different types of product managers can also be divided into different groups based on their skills and specializations – the type of product they work on (B2B vs B2C, early, mature), or even at a higher level (whether they are builders, tuners, and innovators).

 If you are an aspiring Product Manager or have just started your career as one, you must be extremely confused about what is expected of you, which areas you should dive into and what are the things you should hone or work on.
 So, let me make it simple for you.
 A product manager is generally expected to work at the intersection of business, UX, and technology.

 Based on such a generic description, every Product Manager seems to have the same set of skillsets.
 So how do we classify them?

 In this post, I am going to classify some Product Managers (going by some of the greatest Product Managers of our times – as inspiration), based on what they bring to the table, a.k.a. their unique strengths.
 Depending on what your current skill-sets are, you can choose who you want to be like, or aspire to be, and build some really awesome things as a product manager.

 Check out the video and Infographic below explaining different types of product managers!

 These are the Different Types of Product Managers:

 1) The Tech Product Manager

 I know my rocket inside out and backward.
 I can tell you the heat treating temper of the skin material, where it changes, why we chose that material, the welding technique… down to the gnat’s ass.

 – Elon Musk is a product guy who has been a ‘techie’ throughout his life.
 He is the chief technology officer at SpaceX, a company that he founded to take on the multi-planetary existence of the human species.